 Magnavox monitors in general

 I had one of these monitors in the early 90s, but it broke years ago and I threw it out.
 The idea that 25 years later I’d have a VIC-20 and would want to pair them together would have sounded absurd to me then.
 Magnavox monitors from that era tend to develop bad solder joints in the side that causes them to cut out and lose power.
 Slapping the side restores it, but needless to say smacking a monitor around weakens the solder joints even further and makes the problem get worse over time.
 If you buy any 1980s Magnavox CRT monitor, keep this in mind.
 There’s a fairly good chance you’ll have to fix it.
 If you’re not comfortable working on CRTs, find out who in your area still is.
+That said, any CRT monitor is going to have reliability issues today, and Magnavox monitors are easy to work on, so that helps make up for the weakness.

 Weakness aside, however, the Color Monitor 40 certainly looks the part, and would also look great with an Atari XL, or a Tandy Color Computer 2 with a composite mod.
 And since a lot of monitors Commodore sold were made by Magnavox, the Color Monitor 40 looks vaguely like something Commodore would have sold, even if the name is different.
 It looks like a 1902A or 1084 in VIC-20 colors.